ARACAMP/python-challenge/README.md

   PYPOLL

-Vote-Counting
+Vote-Counting.
 Our task was helping a small, rural town modernize its vote-counting process.

 We used a set of poll data called [election_data.csv].
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
 Your task is to create a Python script that analyzes the votes and calculates each of the following: